Prapthi564/AIW-Azure-Virtual-Desktop/8-Auto-Scaling.md

    - Specific days of the week
    - Session limits per session host

+## Lab Objectives

+In this lab, you will complete the following exercise:

+- Exercise 1: Create a Scaling Plan
+-

 ## Exercise 1: Create a Scaling Plan

+In this exercise, you will create an Azure Virtual Desktop scaling plan by first assigning the necessary custom role to manage autoscaling, then configuring schedules for ramp-up, peak, ramp-down, and off-peak hours, setting load-balancing algorithms, defining host capacity thresholds, and finally assigning the plan to the target host pool to automatically scale session host VMs based on demand.

 1. In the Azure Portal, search for **Subscriptions (1)** and select it from the search result **(2)**.